Art3mis-s/Python-Projects/README.md

 This repository contains a collection of Python projects and assignments that I completed as part of my Python learning journey.
 The projects cover various fundamental concepts of Python programming, including Functions, Variables
-Conditionals
+Conditionals,
-Loops
+Loops,
-Exceptions
+Exceptions,
-Libraries
+Libraries,
-Unit Tests
+Unit Tests,
-File I/O
+File I/O,
-Regular Expressions
+Regular Expressions,
 and Object-Oriented Programming.

 Contributing!